Multi-Normal Prototypes Learning for Weakly Supervised Anomaly Detection: Methodology

 Unlabeled samples with higher similarity to normal prototypes are assigned greater weights, increasing their influence in the loss function associated with unlabeled data and focusing the model on preserving the characteristics of normal samples.
 Conversely, unlabeled samples with lower similarity scores, likely to be anomalies, receive smaller weights, reducing their impact on the model’s learning process.
 This strategy effectively minimizes the adverse effects of anomaly contamination, ensuring the model remains sensitive to the features of normal behavior while suppressing the noise introduced by unlabeled anomalies.

-\paragraph{Clustering and Contrastive Learning.} To enhance the accuracy of anomaly detection, we propose to construct multiple normal prototypes to capture the diversity within normal data.
+\paragraph{Clustering and Contrastive Learning} To enhance the accuracy of anomaly detection, we propose to construct multiple normal prototypes to capture the diversity within normal data.
 However, initial prototypes may not fully represent the underlying structure of the normal data.
 Therefore, we refine these prototypes through a two-step process.

-First, recognizing that the relationship between normal samples and multiple normal prototypes aligns with an unsupervised clustering problem, we employ Deep Embedding Clustering \cite{DeepEmbeddingClustering16}, which utilizes deep neural networks to simultaneously learn feature representations and cluster assignments.
+First, recognizing that the relationship between normal samples and multiple normal prototypes aligns with an unsupervised clustering problem, we employ Deep Embedding Clustering \cite{DeepEmbeddingClustering16} to simultaneously learn feature representations and cluster assignments.
 This process involves optimizing a KL divergence loss for unlabeled samples:

 where

 This loss function encourages the prototypes to align closely with the central tendencies of the clusters formed by the normal data, ensuring that the learned prototypes accurately reflect the true structure of the normal data distribution.